knobs-dials/live-hasher/README.md

 # live-hasher

-Hashfile maker for directories, that can keep watching the directories for changed added and changes files (by size/mtime).
+Hashfile maker for directories, that can keep watching the directories, and rehash any added and altered files (by size/mtime).

-The use case this was for is dealing sensibly with dataset files being copied in during data collection, in that these files might be appended to or otherwise change content.

 Also stops watching the directory after a time.

+The use case this was for is dealing sensibly with files being copied in during data collection, in that files come in over time, and some might be appended to.

 ### Limitations